Donald Trump Lost Financial Records Appeal, Must Hand Over Documents, Court Rules

 This decision against the president comes as the impeachment hearing against him is heating up.
 On Wednesday, two Ukrainian associates of Trump’s personal lawyer, Rudy Giuliani, were arrested for violating campaign finance laws.
 They were caught trying to flee the country, as reported by The Inquisitr.

-This federal financial records decision also comes at a time when the Manhattan district attorney is pushing for the release of the president’s tax returns in an ongoing investigation into the Trump Organization and their role in silencing Stormy Daniels and another, unnamed, woman.
+This federal financial records decision also comes at a time when the Manhattan district attorney is pushing for the release of the president’s tax returns in an ongoing investigation into the Trump Organization and their role in silencing Stormy Daniels and another unnamed woman.
 A federal judge denied the attempt from Trump’s lawyers to block the request for the tax returns, stating sitting presidents are not immune to the judicial process, writes The Inquisitr.

 Although Trump’s lawyers have yet to act on both decisions as of this writing, it is more than likely both cases will face further appeal.